PluribusDigital/open-fda/README.md

 ## Deployment & DevOps Stack

 We streamline development with a DevOps pipeline, pictured below.

-Developers modify the app locally and push to GitHub (source control/configuration management).
-A push triggers CircleCI to grab the code and execute per the `circle.yml` file.
-CircleCI builds a server from the `Dockerfile`, and then installs dependencies (see [doc/dependency_management](doc/ dependency_management.md) ).
-CircleCI finally runs tests.
+1. Developers modify the app locally and push to GitHub (source control/configuration management).
+2. A push triggers CircleCI to grab the code and execute steps per the `circle.yml` file.
+This includes:
+  1. Building a server from the `Dockerfile`
+  2. Installing all dependencies (see [doc/dependency_management](doc/ dependency_management.md) ).
+  3. Running all tests.

-If all steps pass, CircleCI deploys the docker image.
-AWS Elastic Beanstalk listens for new docker images with the appropriate label, and installs the new image – bringing in application secrets from an S3 bucket.
+3. If all steps pass, CircleCI deploys the docker image.
+4. AWS Elastic Beanstalk listens for new docker images with the appropriate label and installs the new image – bringing in application secrets from an S3 bucket.

-New Relic supports continuous monitoring, tracking performance issues, errors, etc.
+5. New Relic supports continuous monitoring, tracking performance issues, errors, etc.

 ![DevOps Overview](/doc/solution/devops.png?raw=true)